North Yemen civil war: Royalists

 Muhammad al-Badr led his campaign with the princes of the house of Hamidaddin.
 Those included Hassan bin Yahya, who had come from New York, Mohamed bin Hussein, Mohamed bin Ismail, Ibrahim al Kipsy, and Abdul Rahman bin Yahya.
 At 56, Hassan bin Yahya was the oldest and most distinguished.
 Prince Hassan ibn Yahya was made prime minister and commander-in-chief.
 The imam was joined by his childhood pen pal, American Bruce Conde, who set up the post office and would later rise to the rank of general in the Royalist forces.

 Camp of the royalist forces, 1962.

 In 1963, the Saudis spent $15 million to equip royalist tribes, hire hundreds of European mercenaries, and establish their own radio station.
-Pakistan, which saw a chance to make money in the conflict, provided rifles to the royalists.
 Remnants of the Imam's Army also had elements of the Saudi National Guard fight alongside its ranks.
 Iran subsidized royalist forces on and off, as the Shah (a ruler of a predominantly Shia country) felt compelled to provide al-Badr (a Zaidi Shia leader) with financing.
 The British allowed convoys of arms to flow through one of its allies in Northern Yemen, the Sheriff of Beijan, who was protected by the British administration in Aden.
 RAF planes conducted night operations to resupply al-Badr's forces.
 The MI6 was responsible for contacting the royalists, and used the services of a private company belonging to Colonel David Stirling, founder of the Special Air Service (SAS), who recruited dozens of former SAS men as advisors to the royalists.
 Britain participated in a $400 million British air defense program for Saudi Arabia.
 In the US, the Lyndon Johnson administration was more willing than Kennedy's to support long-range plans in support of the Saudi army.
 In 1965, the US authorized an agreement with the Corps of Engineers to supervise the construction of military facilities and, in 1966, it sponsored a $100 million program that provided the Saudi forces with combat vehicles, mostly trucks.
 Faisal also initiated an Islamic alignment called the Islamic Conference, to counter Nasser's Arab socialism.